WHAT IS A BRAND IDENTITY?

-To discuss what makes a great brand Identity, who better to look to than Apple, the tech giant who Forbes recently ranked as the worlds most valuable brand.
+To discuss what makes a great brand identity, there is possibly no better brand to look at than Apple.
+The tech giant is constantly ranked number one on the list of the world's most valuable brands by Forbes.
 Apple was not always the global superpower they are today and famously started from the humble roots of a garage.
-Here are 5 points Apple have perfected to ensure a strong brand identity.

 A distinctive brand identity is what cuts through the noise of the market and separates your product or service from your competitors.
 Creating a distinctive brand identity often requires going against the status quo and offering consumers something that stands out from the established brands in your industry.

 Apple did this by positioning its brand identity against the established tech giants at times such as Microsoft.
-They presented a brand identity which was younger, more ambitious and more creative than their competitors.
-While Apple is now an established tech giant and omnipresent in our everyday lives there was once a time when they were the new kids on the block and they had to stake their place by presenting to the market a unique, exciting and differentiated brand identity.
+They presented a brand identity that was younger, more ambitious and more creative than their competitors.
+While Apple is now an established tech giant and omnipresent in our everyday lives, there was once a time when they were the new kids on the block and they had to stake their place by presenting a unique, exciting and differentiated brand identity to the market.

-Apple has created a flexible brand identity which can hold the same weight across sectors such as smartphones, Smart TV's, Desktops and streaming services.
-The reason Apple can expand their services throughout tech sectors while keeping the same premium pricing and reputation for quality is that they have built an established brand identity which tells consumers what to expect.
+Apple has created a flexible brand identity that can hold the same weight across sectors such as smartphones, smart TVs, desktops and streaming services.
+The reason Apple can expand their services throughout tech sectors while keeping the same premium pricing and reputation for quality is that they have built an established brand identity that tells consumers what to expect.

 Increasing brand recall ensures consumers feel comfort and familiarity with your brand, making them more likely to gravitate towards your brand over competitors in the future.

 Apple has proven itself to be a highly memorable brand, its logo is iconic and its brand essence is permanently engraved in the annals of pop culture.
 They have become one of the most easily recalled brands through years of reinforcing their brand image and continually reminding consumers who they are and what they do.
 Apple has perfected this to the extent that audiences treat their keynotes with the same familiarity as the Superbowl.
-It would be a noteworthy year if Apple didn't associate themselves with some major change in the tech sector.
-Frequent and consistent reinforcement of their brand identity has ensured that consumers not only remember people but would feel a culture gap if they were no longer present in our lives.
+It would be a noteworthy year if Apple didn't associate itself with some major change in the tech sector.
+Frequent and consistent reinforcement of its brand identity has ensured that consumers not only remember, but people would feel a culture gap if it was no longer present in their lives.

 Perhaps the most important aspect of a good brand identity is that it is consistent.
 A strong brand identity means that it is seamlessly woven throughout all aspects of your business.
 Brand identity will lose significant impact if the consumer is receiving different messages from your sales team than it was getting from your marketing team.

-All aspects of Apple's communication work towards creating a singular perception of Apple in the consumer's mind.
-Everything from the initial marketing communication to the packaging the product arrives in delivers the same message to consumers ensuring engagement with the brand is fluent and minimising potential confusion.
+All aspects of Apple's communication work towards creating a singular perception of its brand in consumers' minds.
+Everything from the initial marketing communication to the packaging the product arrives in delivers the same message to its customers that ensures engagement with the brand is fluent and minimises potential confusion.

-Since their founding in the 1970's Apple have kept familiar goals and messaging, while their imagery may have changed throughout the years their brand identity as a youthful, cutting-edge and creative tech company has remained consistent and at the forefront of all their touchpoints.
+Since their founding in the 1970s, Apple has kept consistent goals and messaging.
+While its imagery and logo may have changed throughout the years, its brand identity of being a youthful, cutting-edge and creative tech company has remained consistent and at the forefront of all its touchpoints.

 Brands are essential tools in every business when it comes to offering a competitive advantage.
-They can express your company’s ethos and can communicate this succinctly in a crowded market place, cutting through the clutter of dozens of competitors and making your product, company, or service utterly distinct.
+They can express your company’s ethos and can communicate this succinctly in a crowded marketplace while cutting through the clutter of dozens of competitors and making your product, company, or service utterly distinct.

 Get in touch with him on Linkedin here